Francis S. Mair: Notable work

 In 2015, Dr. Mair led a research to investigate the behaviour of β-triketimine cobalt complexes in the polymerization of isoprene, and upon confirmation of the capability to use such complexes in polymerization, led a further research in 2016 on the use of enamine–diimine cobalt complexes in isoprene polymerization.
 Both these researches indicated the potential to replace the use of more expensive neodymium complexes as a catalyst in the rubber industry, and also confirmed that the use of the cobalt complexes enhanced the polymerization rate of isoprene by 10 times, however also indicated issues including chances of cross-linking leading to gelation.
 In general, the capability to replace the highly demanded Neodymium based catalysts was observed in this research, and it also confirmed the potential to replace it with cobalt and even more cheaper and abundant iron which may eventually help to reduce the cost of rubber production in the future.

-In 1999, Dr. Mair led a research on a new supramolecular packing motif where he showed how the structure of N,N′,N″-tris(2-methoxyethyl)benzene-1,3,5-tricarboxamide consists of aryl rings self-assembled using a organized π-stack surrounded by a triple helical network of hydrogen bonds confirming a new mode of organization for columnar liquid crystals.
+In 1999, Dr. Mair led a research on a new supramolecular packing motif where he showed how the structure of N,N′,N″-tris(2-methoxyethyl)benzene-1,3,5-tricarboxamide consists of aryl rings self-assembled using an organized π-stack surrounded by a triple helical network of hydrogen bonds confirming a new mode of organization for columnar liquid crystals.

 In 1998, Dr. Mair also reported the first synthesis and use of the ligand, Dipp-NacNac as a N,N - bidentate anionic ligand, which is now currently one of the major alternatives that is available instead of common bulky ligands, including Cp^{*}, and [RC(NR‘)_{2}]^{−} (R = Me, Ph; R‘ = Me_{3}Si).